allegro/allegro.tech/_posts/2018-02-07-psychological-needs-at-work.md

 Control axis result from the lack of challenges and stimuli that work as a powerful driver for them when developing new functionalities.
 They are starting to question why their team even exists.
-The Product Owner appreciates their efforts but at this point, instead of acknowledgement, these two developers need more interesting challenges (CONTROL) or at least CLARITY on what they still need to improve and how long this will take.
+The Product Owner appreciates their efforts but at this point, instead of acknowledgement, these two developers need more interesting challenges (Control) or at least Clarity on what they still need to improve and how long this will take.
 The other two developers are coping with the lack of challenges.
-They are glad that they’ve been able to work out a previously unfamiliar service which has earned them APPRECIATION from other teams.
+They are glad that they’ve been able to work out a previously unfamiliar service which has earned them Appreciation from other teams.
 This explains the high scores on each axis.

 ![Chart 3](/img/articles/2018-02-07-psychological-needs-at-work/chart3-eng.jpg){: .center-image }